mletey/mary-letey-website/content/authors/admin/_index.md

 If I'm not doing maths, there's a 99% chance I'll be practicing calisthenics (many handstands), baking a pie, knitting, or on a hike.

-I'm always happy to discuss cool maths and related topics, please reach out!
+I'm always happy to discuss my work and related topics, please reach out!
 {style="text-align: justify;"}